Pulse electrolysis: Use in Magnetolisis

 Electrolysers require high currents produced by very low voltages.
 A homopolar generator has the ability to do this, so in Bockris and Ghoroghchian's original experiment in 1985, they followed Faraday's idea.
 Using a magnetic field of 0.86T produced by permanent magnets, they placed a stainless-steel disc in between.
 The disc needed a rotation speed of 2000 rpm to reach the correct electrical potential for electrolysis.
 The difference between Faraday's original model and Bockris and Ghorogchian's is that their disc will only rotate when it is in contact with an electrolyte.

 They encountered one large problem, a viscous force created by the electrolyte, that slowed down the motion of the disc.
 The two ways they could fix this is to rotate the disc and solution together or increase the magnetic field used.
 The latter being most practicable, the required magnetic field was calculated according to the power consumption rate or producing a cubic meter of hydrogen.
 It was discovered a magnetic field of 11T was needed for effective electrolysis, more than 16 times greater than what was originally used.
 Since superconducting magnets would be required, and they can become too expensive to justify their use, ruling this out as a possible method.

 Their final decision was to use a homopolar generator as an external source of power.
 This follows Faraday's method more closely.

 In this method, a pulse potential was created to take advantage of previous studies that give an effectiveness factor of 2 when either a nickel electrode or a Teflon-bonded platinum electrode was used.

 The generator was constructed with a magnetic flux density of 0.6T, a propeller radius of 30 cm and a loop coated with copper strips.
 To increase the output potential, and reducing the rotation speed required, these were connected in series.
 Pulses of 2-3V that were sustained for 1ms were achieved.

 This was the first instance of a successful application of pulse electrolysis for the production of hydrogen.
 However, it still presents its own limitations in the possibility for it to be used in industry.

 Conflicting research

 A comparison between a pulsed and non-pulsed dc current electrolysers was explored in 1993 by Shaaban, that demonstrated a non-pulsed current used the least electrical power.
-This opposes the previous and future works conducted.

 The experimental electrolyser separated the anolyte and catholyte compartments and used a 324-Naflon membrane to allow the ion exchange.
 The distance between the anode, made with platinum coated titanium, and the cathode, stainless steel, was 3mm and was immersed in a 10 weight percent sulfuric acid electrolyte.
 He conducted tests under several different frequencies that included '0.01 Hz, 0.5 kHz, 5 kHz, i kHz, 10 kHz, 25 kHz, and 40 kHz' and with four duty cycles, '10, 25, 50, and 80%'.